MatthewPierson/1033-OTA-Downgrader/README.md

 # 10.3.3 OTA Downgrade Script
- Script to downgrade ANY iPhone 5s to 10.3.3 with OTA blobs
+ Script to downgrade ANY iPhone 5s, iPad Air and (almost any) iPad Mini 2 to 10.3.3 with OTA blobs

 Please read this before doing ANYTHING
 -------------------------------------------

-Only supports the iPhone 5s (6,1 and 6,2).
+Only supports the iPhone 5s (6,1 and 6,2), iPad Air (iPad4,1 iPad4,2 and iPad4,3) and iPad Mini 2 (iPad4,4 and iPad4,5).
+No iPad4,6 support ever because it doesn't have 10.3.3 OTA signed as it shipped with 7.1 not 7.0

 YOU DO NOT NEED PREVIOUSLY SAVED BLOBS.
 PLEASE DON'T ASK ME IF YOU NEED BLOBS, IT'S ANNOYING TO GET THE SAME QUESTION 1000+ TIMES
 -------------------------------------------

 Has been tested on macOS Mojave and Catalina, on both fresh installs and not fresh.
+Would reccomend Mojave however as some people run into issues with Catalina.

 If you keep failing on restore stage, try creating a new 35gb ish partition and installing a fresh copy of macOS Mojave on it and start from step one.